peirong26/peirong26.github.io/static/content/misc.md

 ## Random talk about music ~

 I am well-known among my friends for being a huge music lover.
-I am enthusiastic about a wide range of musical genres, from Chinese traditional music, to Country, Electronic, New-age, R&B, Hip-hop, Alternative, C-pop, K-pop, J-pop...
+I am enthusiastic about a wide range of musical genres, from Chinese traditional music, to Country, Electronic, Alternative, New-age, R&B, Hip-hop, Rock, Dance, C-pop, K-pop, J-pop...
 Here is a glance of my favorites:

 - Guzheng: Zhongshan Wang (王中山) - "夜深沉", "临安遗恨", "云裳诉"
 - Piano: David Lanz - ''Christofori's Dream", "Lost in Paradise", "Return to the Heart"